 No substantial curricular changes are anticipated at this time.
 However, our faculty are always on the search for other new and informative learning opportunities in which their fellows may participate.
 In recent years, such opportunities have included courses in osteopathic manipulation, faculty development courses, and ski (orthopedic trauma) rotations.

-The fellowship does offer rotations to externally-rotating residents.
-The fellowship does not offer medical student rotations.
+The fellowship does offer rotations to outside residents.
+The fellowship does not typically offer medical student rotations.

 Yes!
 The fellow is expected to regularly teach others during their training.
 The fellow will work closely with University of Washington Family Medicine Residents, outside rotators in Sports Medicine, and medical students during the training year, both in clinic and in the lecture setting.
 The sports medicine fellow does precept residents regularly in their own clinics, providing ample opportunities for the fellow to provide teaching points, mentorship and guidance.
 The fellow also has an opportunity to teach UW Family Medicine Faculty such techniques as joint injection during their family medicine clinics.
 On a local national level, the fellow has the opportunity to lecture and present posters at various continuing medical education courses, including the University of Washington’s Advances in Primary Care Conference, The UW Sports Medicine-sponsored CME’s, and the AMSSM National Meeting.